two Taskers lifting a heavy sofa

 Full-cover insurance

-Also known as indemnity insurance, this is the most comprehensive type because it pays to repair or replace a lost or damaged item based on its current market value.
+Also known as indemnity insurance, this is the most comprehensive type because it covers the cost to repair or replace a lost or damaged item at its current market value.
 To set this up, you’ll need to declare the total estimated value of your belongings.

 Be as accurate as possible.
-Under-declaring may reduce your payout, while over-declaring increases your premium unnecessarily.
+Under-declaring may reduce your payout, while over-declaring may unnecessarily increase your premium.
 High-value items (over £1,500 each) should be listed separately, and cover may be limited for owner-packed boxes.

 Third-party insurance